bbhughes/seagrass-resilience/README.md

-# Analysis for 'Unexpected resilience of a seagrass system exposed to multiple stressors'
+# Analysis for 'Unexpected resilience of a seagrass system exposed to global stressors'

-This repository contains data and code for Hughes et al. 'Unexpected resilience of a seagrass system exposed to multiple stressors'.
+This repository contains data and code for Hughes et al. 2017.
+'Unexpected resilience of a seagrass system exposed to global stressors'.
+Global Change Biology.